 Through Darkness to Light: Photographs Along the Underground Railroad

 They left during the middle of the night—often carrying little more than the knowledge that moss grows on the north side of trees.
-An estimated 100,000 slaves between 1830 and the end of the Civil War in 1865 chose to embark on this journey in search of freedom.
+An estimated 100,000 enslaved people between 1830 and the end of the Civil War in 1865 chose to embark on this journey in search of freedom.
 They moved in constant fear of being killed or recaptured, returned, and beaten as an example of what would happen to others who might choose to run.
 Under the cover of darkness, “fugitives” traveled roughly twenty miles each night traversing rugged terrain while enduring all the hardships that Mother Nature could bring to bear.
 Occasionally, they were guided from one secret, safe location to the next by an ever-changing, clandestine group known as the Underground Railroad.
 Many consider the Underground Railroad to be the first great freedom movement in the Americas and the first time when people of different races and faiths worked together in harmony for freedom and justice.

-Photographer Jeanine Michna-Bales has spent more than a decade meticulously researching “fugitive” slaves and the ways they escaped to freedom.
+Photographer Jeanine Michna-Bales has spent more than a decade meticulously researching “fugitive” enslaved people and the ways they escaped to freedom.
 While the unnumbered routes of the Underground Railroad encompassed countless square miles, the path Michna-Bales documented encompasses roughly 2,000 miles and is based off of actual sites, cities, and places that freedom-seekers passed through during their journey.

 While many books have been written on the subject, there is very little visual documentation of the Underground Railroad because of its secretive nature.
 Today, as America becomes more and more diverse, Michna-Bales believes that an understanding of the experience—and those who lived through it—is more relevant than ever.
 The Underground Railroad united people from different races, genders, social levels, religions, and regions in a common and worthwhile cause.
 It was the first civil rights movement within America.
 Through Darkness to Light: Photographs Along the Underground Railroad encourages visitors to learn more, ask questions, and open a dialogue on the subject, and in the end, provide a better understanding of our origins.